openbenches/openbenches.org/CONTRIBUTING.md

 setfacl -m u:apache:rwx photos
 ```

-By default, SELinux will still block the apache user writing to the directory so change the SELinux type of the directory to something SELinux lets the apache user write to
+If you use SELinux it will still block the apache user writing to the directory.
+Change the SELinux type of the directory to something SELinux lets the apache user write to:

 ```
 semanage fcontext -a -t httpd_sys_rw_content_t /var/www/html/photos
 restorecon -v /var/www/html/photos/
 ```

-OpenBenches uses cloudimg.io for image caching, so by default after you add a bench to your own instance it will try to show you the images for it from cloudimg.io and that won't work.
-In `.env.local set `IMAGE_CACHE_PREFIX` to a zero length string.
+OpenBenches uses https://images.weserv.nl/ for image caching, so after you add a bench to your own instance it will try to show you the images for it from the cloud and that won't work.
+In `.env.local` set `IMAGE_CACHE_PREFIX` to an empty string.

 Try going to https://localhost/add and adding a bench.
 You will find that automatic detection of the inscription text fails.
 If you want that to work you need to get a Google Cloud Vision account and set `CLOUD_VISION_KEY` in `.env.local`